|Weight||86kg (13st 7lb)|

 He has converted his speed, first identified on the athletics track when he was six, to rugby with playing cricket for the Ealing club along the way.

-Winning age group caps at four international levels was enhanced by England Sevens’ appearances in the Dubai and George legs of the 2007 IRB World Series but he suffered the disappointment of withdrawing from what would have been his first senior England tour to Australasia in June 2010 through a hamstring problem.
-Joe’s perseverance was rewarded with his selection as the only uncapped England player in the 2011 RWC squad but he was not considered for the 2012 summer tour of South Africa after dislocating his left shoulder against London Irish in March.
+Winning age group caps at four international levels was enhanced by England Sevens appearances in the Dubai and George legs of the 2007 IRB World Series but he suffered the disappointment of withdrawing from what would have been his first senior England tour to Australasia in June 2010 through a hamstring problem.
+Joe’s perseverance was rewarded with his selection as the only uncapped England player in the 2011 RWC squad but he was not considered for the 2012 summer tour of South Africa after dislocating his left shoulder against London Irish that March.

 Educated at St Benedict’s, Ealing and the London School of Economics, he was born in Australia to a New Zealand mother and English father and has played for Esher and Richmond.
 He had a loan spell with Blackheath and was dual registered with London Welsh and Wasps in 2008-09.